A “BPA-free” label is no guarantee that a product is safe.

 SLN's Take Home Message

 BPA is an endocrine disrupter that is linked to fetal developmental problems such as low birth weights which may cause a host of health problems later in life, such as obesity, diabetes, and infertility.
-BPA has been linked to breast and others cancers, obesity, early puberty and heart disease.
+BPA has been linked to breast and others cancers, early puberty and heart disease.
 It is estimated that over 93 percent of Americans have BPA in their bodies!
 It is very important to reduce your exposure to BPA however, it is equally as important to read what other materials are used in its place to prevent additional exposure to toxic chemicals.

 How to reduce your BPA exposure?

 - Eat fresh organic foods and ditch the cans.
 Read my past blog called ‘Kick the Can’